UBC Community Engagement Concept Paper

 This is a long-term process.
 An institutional culture of CE at UBC will be built upon a foundation that is developed over many years.
 While the principles behind traditional consultation are valuable, developing a CE strategy is not conducive to a series of consultations that result in a final paper.
 To remain true to the spirit of CE work, a process to develop a strategy requires multi-pronged, on-going engagement.
-The Community Partnership Unit becomes a curator, building and confirming the strategy through input, interaction, and learning over time.
+The Community Engagement Office becomes a curator, building and confirming the strategy through input, interaction, and learning over time.
 The contents of the strategy expand and adjust continuously.
 In this way the strategy is always current, versus a one-time snapshot that is periodically reviewed.
 As this work unfolds, elements of the strategy will be firmed up and solidified.
 For example, “principles” or a “vision” in Figure 3 may be solidified sooner than other parts.
 The development of other elements leads to some being confirmed over time, with other areas remaining open for change.

 Strategic Next Steps

 What does this really mean in terms of action?
 We have identified three priority areas for next steps as we continue to listen, learn, engage, build trust and develop concrete deliverables: Strategic Analysis and Planning, Collaboration and Engagement, and Use of Technology and Digital Engagement.